pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 #### A few moments later...

 We can check on things by going to the and click on TFJob Dasboard.
+If you deployed Pachyderm and Kubeflow from our sample deployment script, you can run
+`open $KF_URL` from macOS or `xdg_open $KF_URL` from Linux
+to get to the Kubeflow dashboard.
 You should see something like:

 ![tfjob-dashboard](tfjob-dashboard.png)